 (4) The Farmington River Trout Management Area shall be the West Branch Farmington River in Hartland, Barkhamsted, and New Hartford and that portion of the Farmington River from the junction of the East and West Branches of the Farmington River in New Hartford downstream to the Route 177 Bridge in Unionville.
-There shall be no closed season for trout [and charr] in the Farmington River Trout Management Area except that those portions of this trout management area from the intersection of Hogback Road and Route 20 in Hartland, as indicated by signs posted by the Department of Energy and Environmental Protection, downstream to the gas pipeline crossing approximately four-tenths miles downstream of the confluence with the Still River in Barkhamsted, as indicated by signs posted by the Department of Energy and Environmental Protection, shall be closed to all fishing during the period April first through 6:00 a.m. on the second Saturday in April.
-The daily creel limits for trout [and charr] in the Farmington River Trout Management Area shall be as follow:
+There shall be no closed season for trout [and charr] in the Farmington River Trout Management Area except that those portions of this trout management area from the intersection of Hogback Road and Route 20 in Hartland, as indicated by signs posted by the Department of Energy and Environmental Protection, downstream to the gas pipeline crossing approximately four-tenths miles downstream of the confluence with the Still River in Barkhamsted, as indicated by signs posted by the Department of Energy and Environmental Protection April first through 6:00 a.m. on the second Saturday in April.
+The daily creel limits for trout [and charr] in the Farmington River Trout Management Area shall be as follows: